AbhinavMaheshwaram/SQL/SQL_murder_mystery/README.md

 ## Solution (`mystery_solved.sql`)

-The `solution.sql` file contains a series of SQL queries that were executed to gather information and progressively narrow down the list of suspects.
+The `mystery_solved.sql` file contains a series of SQL queries that were executed to gather information and progressively narrow down the list of suspects.
 The script follows the clues provided in the game, including:

 * Initial investigation of the crime scene report.
 * Identifying and interviewing the two witnesses.